 Tony Kunczewski (pronounced kun-CHESS-kee) was named the first head football coach in Berry College history on April 16, 2012.

 Kunczewski spearheaded the creation of Berry's football program which claimed its first Southern Athletic Association (SAA) Championship in 2016, just the fourth year of the program's existence.
 Including the program's first championship, the team has won three straight conference championships and advanced to the second round of the NCAA Playoffs the past two years.

-In four seasons at the helm of the Vikings, Kunczewski has compiled an 18-21 overall record and an impressive 9-1 record at Valhalla Stadium, Berry's home venue.
-He has coached 52 All-Conference selections, two SAA major award winners, 129 SAA Academic Honor Roll honorees, a Geico Play of the Year winner and was named the league's Coach of the Year in 2016.
+In five seasons at the helm of the Vikings, Kunczewski has compiled a 29-22 overall record and an impressive 15-1 record at Valhalla Stadium, Berry's home venue.
+He has coached 73 All-Conference selections, two SAA major award winners, 129 SAA Academic Honor Roll honorees, a Geico Play of the Year winner and was named the league's Coach of the Year in 2016 & 2017.